 The source of the material should be acknowledged as follows: "Canadian Illustrated News, Vol. #, No. #, Page #.
 Photo: From Library and Archives Canada."

-To order images from the Canadian Illustrated News collection or to find out about photographic reproduction fees, consult the Reproduction Requests section of our website.
+To order images from the Canadian Illustrated News collection or to find out about photographic reproduction fees, consult the Copy services section of our website.
 Include the full title and date of the image, as well as the pagination and item number, found by selecting the "Item Number" link in your search results.